Strange Creek, West Virginia

 Strange Creek is an unincorporated community along Route 4 in Braxton County, West Virginia, United States, near the border with Clay County.
 It lies along the bank of the Elk River.
 The community takes its name from nearby Strange Creek.

+History

+The tale of Strange is based in fact, and the events speak to an important time in West Virginia history when the Shawnee of Ohio presented a threat to settlers and surveyors.